sagemath/sage/src/doc/en/developer/packaging.rst

 If an ``spkg-src`` file is present, it indicates that the tarball is not an unmodified third-party tarball (see :ref:`section-spkg-patching`).
-It documents how the tarball was generated (either by changing an upstream tarball or generating it from an repository).
+It documents how the tarball was generated (either by modifying an upstream tarball or generating it from a repository).
 As ideally our tarballs are not modified, for most packages there is no ``spkg-src`` file.